Not even a plucky performance by Adria Stonesifer could help the Francis Scott Key volleyball team.

 Before last night's contest, Francis Scott Key had walloped its opponents by a combined 180-34.
 But the Leopards are a more polished team than the Eagles' previous four opponents, and it showed.

-The Eagles enjoyed another early 5-3 lead in the second game, but junior outside hitter and setter Michelle Feiser registered four slams, three assists, a block, and an ace to power Smithsburg to a 15-8 score.
+The Eagles enjoyed another early 5-3 lead in the second game, but junior Michelle Feiser registered four slams, three assists, a block, and an ace to power Smithsburg to a 15-8 score.